andrewjarkwahwong/ASE-Scripts4VASP-AJW/README.md

 ## Python Scripts:
 Python scripts are provided in python_scripts folder.
 The following scripts are currently provided.

-Running VASP through ASE
+### Running VASP through ASE (Folder: RunningVASP_ASE)
--runvasp.py: The ASE input file to run VASP
+runvasp.py: The ASE input file to run VASP

--asevasp: a SLURM submission script example.
+asevasp: a SLURM submission script example.

-Generating POSCARs of surface slabs and simple adsorbates
+### Generating POSCARs of surface slabs and simple adsorbate

--Bare_FCC_Facet.py: Creates bare fcc surface facets.
+Bare_FCC_Facet.py: Creates bare fcc surface facets.
+(Folder: BareSurface)

--addadsorbate_monoatomic_fcc.py: Places a monoatomic adsorbate on a surface slab.
+addadsorbate_monoatomic_fcc.py: Places a monoatomic adsorbate on a surface slab.
+(Folder: AddAdsorbate)

--loop_addadsorbate_monoatomic_fcc.py: Utilizes a for loop to place a different single adsorbate on different surfaces.
+loop_addadsorbate_monoatomic_fcc.py: Utilizes a for loop to place a different single adsorbate on different surfaces.
+(Folder: AddAdsorbate)

 ## Bash Scripts:
 Soon to provide these scripts in the bash_scripts folder that improved my quality-of-life as a DFT research.